ravendb/docs/version_2_5/docs/server/administration/export-import.markdown

 From `RavenDB 2.5` the Smuggler is using document streaming to speed up the process.
 To maintain backward compatibility, the Smuggler will detect from what version it exports the documents and adjust behavior accordingly.

-{INFO If you use replication, make sure to avoid exporting the Raven/Replication/Destinations document using the following command: `Raven.Smuggler out http://localhost:8080 dump.ravendump --negative-metadata-filter:@id=Raven/Replication/Destinations`.
-Otherwise, once you import the file to a new database, this database will start to replicate to all of the destination databases. /}
+Note that if you're using the replication bundle active on the database, it is recommend that you filter out the document with the ID `Raven/Replication/Destinations`, using the following command: `Raven.Smuggler out http://localhost:8080 dump.ravendump --negative-metadata-filter:@id=Raven/Replication/Destinations`.

 ## Importing